prometheus/docs/content/docs/instrumenting/writing_exporters.md

 putting your username and WIP is fine.

 This is a registry to make our users’ lives a little easier, not a commitment to develop particular exporters.
-For exporters on internal applications we recommend using ports outside of the range of default port allocations.
+For exporters for internal applications we recommend using ports outside of the range of default port allocations.

 ## Announcing